pyranges/pyranges/docs/ranges_subset.rst

    # | chr2         |   33241 | 33266 | U0     |       0 | +        |
    # | chr3         |   87179 | 87204 | U0     |       0 | +        |
    # +--------------+---------+-------+--------+---------+----------+
-   # GRanges object with 2 sequences from 2 chromosomes.
+   # PyRanges object with 2 sequences from 2 chromosomes.

 .. [#] But under the hood a range object has associated high-performance datastructures to support overlapping operations and slicing.